TheFern2/vscode-gutenberg/README.md

 Most of the existing extensions I've looked at, print a single markdown file, others preview markdown which is great, but none print a book (Unless I missed that extension somehow).
 This extension is strictly for writers that want to focus on writing markup and print without all the extra hassle.

+## Extension Support

+The extension supports anything that pandoc supports as that is what is being used in the background for all the magic.
+As time goes on, I'll keep adding what's supported here so that people can quickly read if is something they can use for school, or work.

+- any command that pandoc would normally take in the cmd line, can be added to `gutenberg.pandocCommandExtra`
+- mermaid diagrams tested with https://github.com/raghur/mermaid-filter
+    - add **--filter mermaid-filter** to `gutenberg.pandocCommandExtra` restart vscode for options to take.

 ## Features

 The extension has two commands: